-Activating and changing from one Inspector to another using the Inspector menu, or via the Toolbar Inspectors.
+Activating and changing from one Inspector to another via the Toolbar Inspectors.

 - Click on the desired Inspector (e.g. Perspectives in the figure above). - To navigate between viewpoint inspectors, left click on the arrow.
 The drop-down menu displays all the viewpoint inspectors.